Penthious/obsidian-dnd/3-Mechanics/CLI/2-Mechanics/CLI/spells/find-the-path.md

 aliases: ["Find the Path"]
 SourceType: "Spell"
 NoteIcon: spell
-BookSource: Player's Handbook p.
-240. Available in the SRD and the Basic Rules.
+BookSource: "Player's Handbook p.
+240. Available in the SRD and the Basic Rules."
 ---
 # Find the Path
 *6th-level, Divination*